ssilverman/QNEthernet/README.md

 * `EthernetUDP(queueSize)`: Creates a new UDP socket having the specified packet queue size.
 The minimum possible value is 1 and the default is 1.
 If a value of zero is used, it will default to 1.

+All the `begin` functions call `stop()` first only if the socket is currently listening and the local port or _reuse_ options have changed.

 #### `parsePacket()` return values